Do you want to know how to sell on eBay?

 You can choose to pay for shipping at your nearest post office.
 Once you do that, you’ll receive the receipt.
 If you aren’t sure where the tracking number is written, feel free to ask the employees to help you out.

-After you obtain it, select “My eBay” option, found in the top right corner of your account.
+After you obtain it, select the “My eBay” option, found in the top right corner of your account.
 Following that, click on “Sold.”

 The only thing that’s left is to select “More actions” and input the tracking number.